-𝐼𝑇𝑀 = GAPV ÷ 𝐴𝑐𝑐𝑜𝑢𝑛𝑡 𝑉𝑎𝑙𝑢𝑒

 b.
-For contracts in the Accumulation Reserving Category with a guaranteed living benefit and an account value of zero, the partial withdrawal amount shall be the guaranteed maximum withdrawal amount.
+For contracts in the Accumulation Reserving Category with a guaranteed living benefit and an account value of zero, the partial withdrawal amount shall be the guaranteed maximum annual withdrawal amount.

 c.
-For other contracts in the Accumulation Reserving Category with lifetime guaranteed living benefits, partial withdrawals shall be projected to commence pursuant to the company’s own prudent best estimate assumptions, but ensuring that, at a minimum, guaranteed living benefit utilization rates in aggregate, measured by benefit base under the scenario that produces the scenario reserve that is closest to the CTE70 amount, are at least as high as the utilization rates shown in the table below.
-Once guaranteed living benefit withdrawals are projected to commence, the partial withdrawal amount shall be 100% of the guaranteed annual withdrawal amount each year until the contract’s account value reaches zero.
+For contracts in the Accumulation Reserving Category with a guaranteed living benefit, partial withdrawals shall be projected to commence pursuant to the cumulative utilization rates shown in the table below.
+Once guaranteed living benefit withdrawals are projected to commence, the partial withdrawal amount shall be, for a lifetime guarantee, 100% of the guaranteed maximum annual withdrawal amount each year until the contract account value reaches zero, or for a non-lifetime guarantee, 70% of the guaranteed maximum annual withdrawal amount each year until the contract account value reaches zero.

-Table 6.8: Utilization Assumptions for Accumulation Reserving Category Contracts with Lifetime Benefits
+Table 6.4: Utilization Assumptions for Accumulation Reserving Category Contracts with Guaranteed Living Benefits